Theatre applicants must specify a concentration in Acting, Directing, Dramaturgy, Playwriting, Stage Management, or Theatre Management & Producing.

 Applicants must ALSO submit materials for the concentration they specify, as outlined below:

 Acting: A detailed resume and headshot.
-The program will contact you to schedule an audition after the application deadline.
+You can schedule an audtion through the online application system once your application has been submitted.
 First round audition dates are as follows:

 You will be required to present the following in a 3-minute time period: